raquentin/raquentin.github.io/content/posts/my-favorite-quotes-in-programming.md

 ---
 title: My Favorite Quotes in Programming
 date: 2024-03-24
+tags:
+  - sw
+  - cs
 ---

+> "If Mozilla keeps dropping features because "no one uses them", then they might have to drop the whole browser because no one uses it."
+> \- Logic

 > "Kernels of good ideas have been taken to holistic extremes in a way that has been disasterous to the industry and certainly to programming education." \
 > \- Brian Will